An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • Trinity School’s guidelines for illness and school attendance, i.e., “Is Your Child Too Sick for School?”, can be found on the Health Information tile in MyTrinity.

-• If your child is absent from school, please email studentout@trinityatl.org and his or her base classroom teachers.
+• If your child is absent from school, email studentout@trinityatl.org and his or her base classroom teachers.
 Include the child’s symptoms and diagnosis, if known.

 • Parents or guardians will be called to pick up their child if he or she is too ill to remain in school, thought to be contagious, or has more than a minor injury.